In this Article

 - Budd Chiari syndrome

-- Secondary causes like obesity, certain autoimmune diseases, and congenital malformation and raised cholesterol levels
+- Secondary Causes – Obesity, certain autoimmune diseases, congenital malformation or raised cholesterol levels

 Following are the common signs & symptoms of the underlying liver disease:

 - Yellowing of the eyes

 - Yellowish tinge to the skin